kclconsult/ehr-fhir-converter/README.md

-# EHR-FHIR Mapper
+# EHR-FHIR Converter

-Converting data from arbitrary EHR vendors to the FHIR standard.
+Convert data from arbitrary EHR vendors to the FHIR standard.

 Cite as _[A semi-autonomous approach to connecting proprietary EHR standards to FHIR](https://arxiv.org/pdf/1911.12254.pdf).
 Chapman, Martin and Curcin, Vasa and Sklar, Elizabeth I. 2019._